5 Must Visit Sites in Algarve, Portugal

 Benagil Cave

-I did this tour and it were great!
+I did the tour listed below and it were great!
 I recommend taking the morning tour before it gets too hot and the sea gets too rough.
 It was a fun boat ride along the coast.
 You will be fully soaked!

 There’s kayaking in the area if you want to add an activity to your list of things to do!